 How will your rental income be taxed?
 Everything you need to know

-4 min Read Published: 16 Jun 2022
+4 min Read Published: 13 Nov 2024

-How is rental income taxed?Whether you are a buy-to-let landlord with a portfolio of rental properties or simply renting a room out on your own home, you will have to pay income tax on rental profits.
+How is rental income taxed?Whether you are a buy-to-let landlord with a portfolio of rental properties or simply renting a room out in your own home, you will have to pay income tax on rental profits.
 In general, tax is payable on the regular income you receive from your tenants, as well as on any profit you make when you come to sell the property.

 The first step when assessing your potential tax liability is to work out how much rental income you are going to make.
 This will then be included in your Self-Assessment tax return, alongside any other income you have from your salary, investments, pension or savings.